tennisonliu/invase-net-plus/README.md

-# "INVASE+: INSTANCE-WISE VARIABLE SELECTION USING PATH-BASED DERIVATIVES"
+# INVASE+: INSTANCE-WISE VARIABLE SELECTION USING PATH-BASED DERIVATIVES

 Extension to INVASE model proposed by the authors below: